 Viewing friends' activities on Endomondo

 RunGap will automatically start fetching a list of Endomondo Friends’ activities in the background as soon as you connect your account and they will soon start appearing in the "Friend Feed" list (choose "Friend Feed" from the menu).
 When the initial synchronization is complete you can update the list by dragging the list down or tapping the refresh button in the upper right corner in the "Friend Feed" or "Activities" lists.

 Sharing your activities on Endomondo

 You can upload a single activity directly to Endomondo by opening it from the "Activities" list, tapping the "..." button in the upper right corner and choosing "Share."
 This will bring up a page where you can choose to share the activity to on or more of the most popular services including Endomondo along with an optional message.
-The activity will then be uploaded to Endomondo and you will hear a "swoosh" sound when the upload is complete.
 If the activity already exists on Endomondo, only the title and activity type is updated.

 Similarly, you can upload all your activities directly to Endomondo by choosing "Share & Export" from the upper left menu and then "Endomondo."
 RunGap will then upload all activities missing on Endomondo and update the titles and activity types for the rest.
 This may take a while the very first time, but RunGap will automatically skip previously uploaded activities which have not been modified and therefore subsequent exports will complete much faster.